Pro Dive Cairns Liveaboard Fleet

-Pro Dive Cairns also runs an acclaimed dive school which trains PADI divers up to professional levels.
-If you’re looking for an operator which lets you combine a dive course with a liveaboard, Prodive is a great option.
+Pro Dive Cairns also runs an acclaimed dive school that trains PADI divers up to professional levels.
+If you’re looking for an operator that lets you combine a dive course with a liveaboard, Prodive is a great option.
 And if you’re looking to combine your dive experience with other activities, Cairns offers plenty of other outdoor adventure opportunities.

 There are three Pro Dive Cairns liveaboard vessels, and each one departs twice a week for the 3 day Outer Reef itinerary.
 With a total of 6 departures a week, Pro Dive can offer added value like multilingual onboard staff.
 (German, Japanese, and Chinese are all available on different departures.)
 Each voyage offers 11 dives, usually at a ratio of 9 daytime dives to 2 night dives, though itineraries are always weather-dependent.
 Night dives are usually conducted in the same location as the last afternoon dive, so guests will already be familiar with the underwater terrain.
 (Night dives are also guided; normal dives are briefed on the boat ahead of time.)
 Other perks of Pro Dive Cairns Australia are the inclusion of rental dive or snorkel gear in the base price, availability of corrective lens masks, and underwater cameras for rent.
 Courses which can be pre-booked on a Pro Dive Cairns liveaboard include advanced open water, nitrox (which is available to fill tanks on all vessels), and an intro course for non-divers.
 Courses from Pro Dive’s Cairns-based dive school also get time on the boat.
 For non-divers, Pro Dive offers super snorkeling options and full amenities, making the fleet a snorkeler-friendly operation.